-- Statement of financial position as at 30 June 2018. - Statement of comprehensive income, Statement of changes in equity, and Statement of cash flows for the year then ended. - iii.
-Notes including a summary of significant accounting policies. - iv.
-Directors' declaration of the Company. - Declaration by the directors in respect of fundraising appeals of the Company
+- Statement of financial position as at 30 June 2019 - Statement of comprehensive income, Statement of changes in equity, and Statement of Cash flows for the year ended. - Notes including a summary of significant accounting policies. - Directors' declaration of the Company. - Declaration by the directors in respect of fundraising appeals of the company.